 In Greymouth, Lensen became friendly with a number of geologists, including Harold Wellman, who recognised his talent.
 In 1952 he joined the New Zealand Geological Survey, Department of Scientific and Industrial Research (DSIR), as a technical assistant to Wellman, who trained him in the interpretation of geology from aerial photographs.
 In a few years Lensen had developed expertise in identifying and mapping active faults, and was partly responsible for the design of the Manor Park subdivision in Upper Hutt, which is built across the Wellington Fault.
 In 1965 he was one of a group that made the first attempt at zoning New Zealand for earthquake risk, based on the distribution of active faults.
-Controversial at the time, this is now widely accepted.
+Controversial at the time, this approach is now widely accepted.

 In the early 1970s there was a move to co-ordinate studies of present-day deformation of the New Zealand region.
 Lensen successfully built up an interdisciplinary group within the Geological Survey, and applied their work to issues of planning and public safety.

-Although he retired from the DSIR in 1981, he remained interested in earth deformation issues relating to public safety.
-He was regarded by politicians as a gadfly because he protested about siting of the Clyde Dam close to an active fault.
+Although he retired from the DSIR in 1981, Gerald Lensen remained interested in earth deformation issues relating to public safety.
+He was regarded by politicians as a gadfly because he protested about the siting of the Clyde Dam close to an active fault.
 Shortly before he died, his efforts led to a report by the parliamentary commissioner for the environment on the problems of developing land close to known active faults, and the subsequent development of planning guidelines.